apollographql/apollo-client/docs/source/essentials/get-started.md

 });
 ```

 That's it!
 Now your client is ready to start fetching data.
 Before we hook up Apollo Client to React, let's try sending a query with plain JavaScript first.
 In the same `index.js` file, try calling `client.query()`.
 Remember to import the `gql` function for parsing your query string into a query document.
+Remember to import `gql` on the top of your index.js and not after configuring the client or it will fail to compile.

 ```js
 import gql from "graphql-tag";